A Diamond Buying Guide |

+2. Pick a shape

+The beginning of your search must be the diamond shape.
+Each diamond shape has different search criteria such as clarity, symmetry and color that works best.
+Each shape has a different cost so searching multiple shapes at the same time will leave you frustrated.
+For example, Take a look at this 1 carat SI 1 clarity H color Princess cut diamond for $3,340 vs this Round 1 carat SI1 clarity H color Diamond for $4,610.
+Each shape has there pros and cons.

 Round is the most popular and is labeled the Cut King.
 If your significant other isn’t leaving hints of their favorite shape, take a look at their Pinterest or maybe ask a best friend to be sure you pick the diamond shape of their dreams.
 Round is the most popular following Princess, Oval, and Emerald.

 3. Learn the 4 C’s and Narrow your search:

-I always recommend to start with your goal in carat weight.
-So when you go to search a site like James Allen, you can specifically only choose to see 1 carat diamonds.
+I always recommend starting with your goal in carat weight.
+So when you go to search a site like James Allen, you can specify only to choose to see 1-carat diamonds.
 See below a sample of what the search sliders look like.